elastic/kibana/src/plugins/data/public/public.api.md

     forceNow?: Date;
     fieldName?: string;
 }): import("../..").RangeFilter | undefined;

+// Warning: (ae-incompatible-release-tags) The symbol "handleResponse" is marked as @public, but its signature references "SearchRequest" which is marked as @internal
+// Warning: (ae-missing-release-tag) "handleResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function handleResponse(request: SearchRequest, response: IKibanaSearchResponse_2): IKibanaSearchResponse_2<any>;

 // Warning: (ae-missing-release-tag) "IAggConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //